 What are some benefits of undergoing braces treatment?

 Braces improve the functionality of your teeth and jaw, correcting existing issues and preventing future complications from taking hold.
 The benefits of undergoing an alignment with braces include:

 - Reduced risk of gum disease, TMJ, and arthritis

 - Reduced wear and tear on teeth

 What does the fitting process entail?

-After an extensive cleaning, your dentist will begin the fitting procedure by placing a special adhesive on your teeth.
+After extensive cleaning, your dentist will begin the fitting procedure by placing a special adhesive on your teeth.
 Once the glue is applied, your brackets will be placed on top, affixing them to the teeth.
-After each tooth has been modified, your back molars will be fitted with metal bands to properly anchor the braces.
-These bands will be attached in a similar manner as the brackets and may require some additional manipulating to achieve the proper fit.
-Finally, your dentist will attach an archwire to your brackets, using rubber bands, or ligatures, to hold the structure in place.
+After each tooth has been modified, your back molars will be fitted with metal bands to anchor the braces properly.
+These bands will be attached in a similar manner as the brackets and may require some additional manipulation to achieve the proper fit.
+Finally, your dentist will attach an archwire to your brackets, using rubber bands or ligatures to hold the structure in place.
 The process should take 1-2 hours and may result in minor soreness over the next few days.

 When is the best age for the first orthodontic exam?